Jake-W3iss/Credit-Risk-Classification/Credit Analysis Report (Jake Weiss).md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1: - Logistic Regression
+* Machine Learning Model: - Logistic Regression
 	  *  **Accuracy Score:** 99%
 	  *  **Precision Scores:**
 			  * Healthy loans: 100%